A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

-Second, we empirically validated the effectiveness of the framework against 11 grey-box attacks and 10 white-box attacks (i.e., 21 attacks in total).
-The 11 grey-box attacks include the Random attack, the Mimicry attack \cite{7917369}, the Fast Gradient Sign Method (FGSM) attack \cite{goodfellow6572explaining}, the Grosse attack \cite{grosse2017adversarial}, the Bit Gradient Ascent (BGA) attack \cite{al2018adversarial}, the Bit Gradient Ascent (BCA) attack \cite{al2018adversarial}, four variants of the Projected Gradient Descent (PGD) attack \cite{madry2017towards}, and the Elastic-net Attacks against DNNs (EAD) attack \cite{chen2018ead}.
-The 10 white-box attacks leverage the victim models directly and the attack algorithms are the same as the latter 10 ones mentioned above.
-Among these attacks, the four variants of the PGD attack and the EAD attack (i.e., five in total) are used to be investigated in other application settings and are adapted to the adversarial malware detection domain for the first time in the present paper.
+Second, we empirically validate the effectiveness of the framework against 11 grey-box attacks and 9 white-box attacks (i.e., 20 attacks in total).
+The 11 grey-box attacks include the Random attack, two Mimicry attacks \cite{7917369}, the Fast Gradient Sign Method (FGSM) attack \cite{goodfellow6572explaining}, Grosse attack \cite{grosse2017adversarial}, Bit Gradient Ascent (BGA) attack \cite{al2018adversarial}, Bit Gradient Ascent (BCA) attack \cite{al2018adversarial}, and four variants of the Projected Gradient Descent (PGD) attacks.
+The 9 white-box attacks leverage the victim models directly and the attack algorithms are the same as the latter 9 ones mentioned above.
+Among these attacks, the four variants of the PGD attacks are used to be investigated in other application settings and are adapted to the adversarial malware detection domain for the first time.
+The variant PGD attacks permit feature addition and feature removal, incurring larger manipulation sets than the Grosse, BGA, and BCA attacks.
 In these experiments, adversarial malware examples are generated by manipulating regular malware examples while preserving their malicious functionalities.
-Our findings include: \begin{itemize} \item Two defenses, namely adversarial regularization and Denoising Auto-Encoder (DAE), can be used even if there are no adversarial malware evasion attacks.
-This is important because in practice the defender might not know whether the attacker will be waging adversarial malware evasion attacks or not, meaning that defense against adversarial examples should have no side-effect.
-That is, the defender can always use these two defenses without worrying about any significant side-effects.

-\item The popular defense of Adversarial Training is effective against grey-box adversarial malware evasion attacks, but not effective against white-box adversarial malware evasion attacks.
-This is because a white-box attacker knows how the defender trained its defense model and can generate adversarial examples that are far from the ones in the defender's training set.
-This suggests that it is much harder to defend against white-box attacks. \end{itemize}
+Our empirical findings include: (i) standard DNNs without incorporating defense can be ruined by both grey-box and white-box attacks; (ii) adversarial regularization without considering attacks in the training phase has limited success in terms of improving the robustness of DNNs against adversarial examples; (iii) adversarial training with the Adam optimizer can significantly enhance the robustness of DNNs against multiple grey-box evasion attacks, but not the more capable white-box Grosse, BCA and PGD-$\ell_1$ attacks; (iv) DAE provides a degree of extra robustness when used together with adversarial training, which is ineffective in defending against the white-box Grosse, BCA and PGD-$\ell_1$ attacks; (v) adding ensembles further improves the robustness of DNNs, at the price of sacrificing a degree of the effectiveness of adversarial training against the white-box PGD-$\ell_2$, PGD-$\ell_\infty$ and PGD-Adam attacks.